zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ## Textual analysis
 ### Visualization
-We started by visualizing some properties of the text of our datasets to get some insights.
+We started by visualizing some textual properties of our dataset to get some insights.

 Here we see the wordclouds that we generated for all the news: